 Whether you’re moving around or sitting at your desk, it’s summer, it’s hot, and we sweat.
 When you’re dehydrated, you become increasingly tired and slow.
 Staying hydrated keeps both your energy and your spirits up.

-- Keep a water bottle at your desk to refill through the day.
+- Keep a water bottle at your desk to refill throughout the day.
 Add strawberries, lemons or mint for a bit of flavor.
 As an added bonus, peppermint boosts your mood and promotes concentration!

 - Avoid the up and down crashes of coffee or soda.
 If you need caffeine, drink green tea for a steadier boost of energy over a longer period of time.